kincaidk/kincaidk/README.md

 - You can reach me here:
 Kellenceo@gmail.com

-- I mostly use GML in GameMaker Studio 2.
+- I mostly use GML in GameMaker.
 - I'm interested in learning Unity since I have a C# background.
 - I'm also into Ruby, JavaScript (npm), & Python